 How does microdermabrasion help?

-By exposing a healthy layer of cells, the process of microdermabrasion stimulates active growth of skin cells.
-In addition, there is a rush of blood to the surface of the skin, which increases the amount of nutrients that reaches it.
+By exposing a healthy layer of cells, the process of microdermabrasion stimulates the active growth of skin cells.
+In addition, there is a rush of blood to the surface of the skin, which increases the amount of nutrients that reach it.
 This stimulates healthy skin growth.

 Are there any complications?